Animated Ocean Waves

 The ship now has a waving flag, created using the same principles as the waves.
 I will add animated sails.
 (This should end up as a sine wave demo.)

 While these look okay here, they do not work so well with the flight simulation due to the tiling effect which is mitigated somewhat by increasing the grid size.
-Also, the visual impact of using physical waves is mostly lost at atititude.
+Also, the visual impact of using physical waves is mostly lost at altitude.

 1 Like